mathigon/textbooks/content/circles-and-pi/content.md

 Two arcs are congruent if their central angles are congruent.
 The measure of the arc formed by two adjacent arcs is the sum of the measures of the two arcs (Arc Addition Postulate).
 An arc can be measured in degrees or in a linear measure (cm, ft, etc.).
-In this chapter we will use degree measure.
+In this course we will use degree measure.
 The measure of the minor arc is the same as the measure of the central angle that corresponds to it.
 The measure of the major arc equals to 360∘ minus the measure of the minor arc.
 In order to prevent confusion, major arcs are always